-Creating a space for art in your child care program will provide many opportunities for young children to learn new skills.
-In the Art Space even the youngest child can learn to appreciate the beautiful designs, and colors that are found in art, Children will begin to develop new language that describes art, as well as explore new art processes, mediums, and tools.
+Creating a space for art in your early learning program will provide many opportunities for young children to learn new skills.
+In the Art Space, even the youngest child can learn to appreciate the beautiful designs, and colors that are found in art, Children will begin to develop new language that describes art, as well as explore new art processes, mediums, and tools.

 The art space provides many opportunities for children to improve their motor, sensory, language, social emotional, and cognitive development skills as they learn to create.

 When you are setting up a learning space in your home, you'll want to first determine how much space you are dedicating the area.
 Are you creating an intimate space for just 1-2 children to gather?
 Or a place for the whole group?

 If you don't have a lot of space to dedicate to a separate art space, consider a portable option.
 A cart can be stocked with a variety of materials and rolled out of the room.
 A caddy of art materials can be placed on an existing table.